Root Canal Treatment - Chez Soie Dentisterie / Formerly Marcotte médecine dentaire

 04 - Traitement de canal (endodontie)Root Canal Treatment

-When the nerve in your tooth is infected, a successful root canal treatment allows you to keep your tooth rather than having to have it extracted.
+When the nerve in your tooth is infected, a successful root canal treatment allows you to keep your tooth rather than having it extracted.
 By retaining your natural tooth, you prevent other teeth from losing their alignment and causing problems in the jaw.
 You also avoid having to replace it with an artificial tooth.

 What is the root canal treatment?

-Root canal treatment, also called endodontic treatment, involves removing infected, damaged or dead pulp from the tooth.
+Root canal treatment, also called endodontic treatment, involves removing the infected, damaged or dead pulp from the tooth.
 The space inside the hard layers of the tooth is called the canal.
 The latter is filled with a soft tissue called dental pulp.
 This tissue contains the nerves and blood vessels that allow the tooth to grow.
 Bacteria (microbes) that enter your tooth through deep cavities, cracks, or damaged fillings can lead to the formation of an abscess.
 It is the infection of the dental pulp which is the cause of this abscess.
 In this case, the pulp must be removed.
 The abscess may cause pain or inflammation.
 Your dentist can detect infection from a dental X-ray or by observing other changes in your tooth.
 If left untreated, the abscess can lead to serious oral health problems.

 Who carries out the treatment?